sylvialchen/sylvialchen/README.md

 #### Hi 👋

 I started coding last year and I ***haven't been able to stop***.
-I enjoy breaking down concepts into clear, well-thought out components, then puzzling solutions accordingly.
+I enjoy breaking down concepts into clear, well-thought out objects (models, components, or entities), then puzzling solutions accordingly.
 I definitely love a good ERD, where corporate/people-processes ERDs have been in my wheelhouse from my prior specialty.
 I love a good challenge, and I'm currently open to building solutions that can help you and your team(s)!

 The projects deployed here are related to classwork, homework and projects